pitosalas/cleancont/output/2006-01-14-geek-what-every-java-programmer-should-know-about-ruby.md

 ---
 title: "[GEEK] What every Java programmer should know about Ruby"
 subtitle: "Heard a lot about Ruby?
 Ruby on Rails?
 Wonder what the heck it is?
-[Here’s a good intro](http://ones..."
+Here’s a good intro"
 category: "422"
 tags: []
 date: "2006-01-14"